 We are changing our approach by considering the 4.3km of coast line as a whole, by agreeing the most appropriate designs for various sections and prioritising what sections will be focused on in the coming years.

-Whangarei District Council’s Coastal Erosion Protection Policy is to undertake erosion protection works only where necessary to protect community infrastructure or assets, and/or public health and safety on Council owned property, where there is significant benefit to the public.
+Whangarei District Council’s Coastal Erosion Protection Policy is to undertake erosion protection works only where necessary to protect community assets and public safety and only on Council owned property or where there is significant benefit to the public.

-There are circumstances where Council may support erosion protection works by community or other groups or provide through targeted rates.
+There are circumstances where Council may support erosion protection works undertaken by the community.

-The first step to developing this long-term approach was an investigation into the erosion protection options for similar sections.
+The first step to developing this long-term approach was an investigation into the erosion protection options and current issues.
 The investigation process involved;

-Surveying and assessing the coastline splitting into areas (Map 1),
+Surveying and assessing the coastline and defining distinct areas,

-Investigating the erosion protection options available for each section, and
+Investigating the erosion protection options available for each area, and